petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 Build and run `GithubActors.sln` - the performance should be *really fast* now.

 ![GithubActors performance after lesson 4](images/lesson4-after.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-3/lesson4/images/lesson4-after.gif).

 **At the start of the lesson, it took us 4 seconds to download our first 4 users** for https://github.com/petabridge/akka-bootcamp. **At the end of the lesson we downloaded 22 users in 4 seconds**.
 All of this without adding any new actors or doing anything other than just letting the TPL work in concert via `PipeTo`.